Regular polytope

 In mathematics, a regular polytope is a polytope whose symmetry group acts transitively on its flags, thus giving it the highest degree of symmetry.
-All its elements or j-faces (for all 0 ≤ j ≤ n, where n is the dimension of the polytope) — cells, faces and so on — are also transitive on the symmetries of the polytope, and are regular polytopes of dimension j≤ n.
+In particular, all its elements or j-faces (for all 0 ≤ j ≤ n, where n is the dimension of the polytope) — cells, faces and so on — are also transitive on the symmetries of the polytope, and are themselves regular polytopes of dimension j≤ n.

-Regular polytopes are the generalized analog in any number of dimensions of regular polygons (for example, the square or the regular pentagon) and regular polyhedra (for example, the cube).
-The strong symmetry of the regular polytopes gives them an aesthetic quality that interests both non-mathematicians and mathematicians.
+Regular polytopes are the generalised analog in any number of dimensions of regular polygons (for example, the square or the regular pentagon) and regular polyhedra (for example, the cube).
+The strong symmetry of the regular polytopes gives them an aesthetic quality that interests both mathematicians and non-mathematicians.

 Classically, a regular polytope in n dimensions may be defined as having regular facets ([n–1]-faces) and regular vertex figures.
 These two conditions are sufficient to ensure that all faces are alike and all vertices are alike.
 Note, however, that this definition does not work for abstract polytopes.

 A regular polytope can be represented by a Schläfli symbol of the form {a, b, c, ..., y, z}, with regular facets as {a, b, c, ..., y}, and regular vertex figures as {b, c, ..., y, z}.

-Classification and description
+Description

-Regular polytopes are classified primarily according to their dimensionality.
+Regular polytopes are classified primarily according to their dimension.